The real reason you waste so much time on tech——and how to stop, reclaim your motivation, and feel better than ever.

 "Your issue?
 You're simply adrift in life, lacking clear purpose and direction.

-You need to establish your many WHYs behind the many WHATs of your dream life.Why do you want to work hard and achieve your goals?
+You need to establish your many WHYs behind the many WHATs of your dream life… until you do, you'll stay stuck repeating the same patterns.Ask yourself: Why do you want to work hard and achieve your goals?
 Why is it so important?
 Why were you put here on earth?

-If you make all that SUPER clear... if you turn your answers into visualizations, vision boards, motivational posters, affirmations… then—YES!
-You'll start to feel a burning drive and motivation to achieve your goals."
+If you make all that SUPER clear... if you turn your answers into visualizations, vision boards, motivational posters, affirmations… then YES, you'll start to feel a burning drive and motivation to achieve your goals."

-So you do all that.
-And for the first time in a while, you feel a flicker of hope and a tinge of eagerness to get stuff done.
+So you do all that.And for the first time in a while, you feel a flicker of hope and a tinge of eagerness to get stuff done.

 Ready to take action, you open up a work program—but then it hits you.